jhumphres/GeorgeEats/README.txt

+🍔 GEORGE EATS!
+Setup Guide
+Follow these steps to get GEORGE EATS! up and running:

+🚀 Installation Steps
+Add Route to main.py

-1. Copy and Paste handle_food() and app.router.add_get('/letseat', self.handle_food) into main.py as directed in handlefood.py
+Copy and paste the handle_food() function and the following route definition into main.py: python
+Copy
+Edit
+app.router.add_get('/letseat', self.handle_food)
+Place Static Files

-2. place index.html, script.js, style.css into the static folder.
+Move the following files into the static folder: index.html script.js style.css
+Start the Web Server

-3. Start the webserver (main.py) as directed by disguise
+Start the server (main.py) using the instructions provided by disguise.
-4. Eat
+Enjoy!

+Open your browser and start exploring some delicious options! 🍔